tedvdb/ebooklib/README.md

 Now you can navigate in the browser to the url you've configured, and login with the default username 'admin@example.com' and the password 'secret'.

+# OPDS
-The opds library is now available in the url <url>/opds.
+The library is now available in the url via OPDS1.1 protocol on ```<url>/opds/```.
 OPDS support is experimental!
-Authentication is not yet implemented.
+Anly basic authentication is implemented.